narkaTee/r/README.md

 Usage
 ---
-The command required at least one parameters.
+The command required one parameters.
 The actual R language script.
-A minimal command syntax looks like this:
+The syntax looks like this:

     | r "<R script>"